Keeping Christmas sustainable

 With many new rules to follow to ensure the safety of staff and customers there are a few options available that can also help keep up your sustainability credentials.

 Avoiding unnecessary handling and maintaining social distancing many establishments have opted to use an online app for ordering within their restaurant.
-With less physical menus being printed and therefore cleaned or discarded once used, where possible an app can be more efficient for a business and has a positive impact on our environment.
+With fewer physical menus being printed and therefore cleaned or discarded once used, where possible an app can be more efficient for a business and has a positive impact on our environment.

 With take away and disposable food & drink carriers being more popular than ever this is also an area in which a business can be more environmentally conscious.
 There are many elements to think about when using to-go packaging such as is this going to efficiently keep items hot or cold? or how do I retain the texture of the foods when using a closed carrier?.
 Yet one questions we cannot oversee is, what will happen to this packaging once used or removed from your establishment.
 Bidfood offer an expansive range of food & drink carriers that are recycled, recyclable and/or compostable so why not take a look at the range and use this opportunity to review and improve your environmental credentials.